NickRexrode/FBLA-Project/README.md

 # FBLA-Project
 A program to manage the issuance of E-Books to a class of students.
 This program was made for the Coding and Programming Event (FBLA 2019).

+# BEFORE RUNNING THE PROGRAM!!!
+  - Be sure that you add the json-simple jar file to the projects build path!
+This is needed to read and write the JSON to the files!

 In this README, I will tell you how to use the program!
 Although it is fairly straitforward in my opinon, instructions are always a helpful addition.

 Firstly, I've included the source code.
 You can either use GitHub to view it, or import it into your IDE to run it.
 I was unsure how to exactly submit the project.
 I figured that the code is more important than a one file application.
 It can easily be turned into a jar.